embellishing/embellish/README.md

   instance using logical operators, providing flexibility, promoting reuse, and keeping global CSS to a minimum.
-- **No runtime style injection**: Avoid hydration mismatches, flashes of unstyled content, and various other pitfalls of runtime style injection.
+- **No runtime style injection**: Avoid hydration mismatches, flashes of unstyled content, and questionable performance of runtime style injection.
 - **No build step**: Simplify the development workflow by avoiding static analysis and extra build steps.
 - **Near-perfect code splitting**: Most style information is embedded directly